JamesJOliver/PiGlow_Web_Status/README.md

 Files
 ------
-web_status.py - this one test a web page and then lights the corrisponding led piglow.py - this is imported into the web_status.py
+web_status.py - this one test a web page and then lights the corresponding led piglow.py - this is imported into the web_status.py

 Requirements